Parents, take note of these fine and gross motor skill milestones for one-year-olds to monitor your child's growth

 - Your baby's fists remain clenched most of the time.

-- He exhibits the grasping reflex.
+- He exhibits a grasping reflex.
 Hold a finger out to him and you will find him grabbing it and holding it tightly.
 This is also known as the palmar grasp.

 - He tries to put his fist into his mouth and even succeeds sometimes!